briotapaper/briotapaperllp/content/pages/home.md

 ---
 template: HomePage
 slug: ''
-title: Home Page
+title: .
 featuredImage: 'https://ucarecdn.com/ff8079f4-b520-4b94-8a35-95fe716749b3/'
-subtitle: This is the home page subtitle.
+subtitle: .
 section1: >-
   ## WHO WE ARE

-  WELCOME TO BRIOTA PAPER MILL LLP.
+  WELCOME TO BRIOTA PAPER LLP.

-  Briota Paper Mill Llp. has been established in the year 2018 with an objective to cater to the market need for recycled paper.
+  Briota Paper Llp. has been established in the year 2018 with an objective to cater to the market need for recycled paper.
 We have always strived to bring quality consciousness to the Corrugated Packaging Industry.
 section2: |-
   ## You can use videos, images and text.